Lina Kostenko: Conflict with the Soviet government

 In 1961, she was criticised for "apoliticism."
 In 1963, The Star Integral poetry collection was removed from print, while another collection of poems, The Prince's Mountain, was removed from typography.
 During these years, Kostenko's poems were published in Czechoslovak magazines and Polish newspapers.
 However, they only occasionally reached Ukrainian audiences, mostly via samizdat.

 In 1965, Kostenko signed a letter of protest against arrests of the Ukrainian intelligentsia.
 She was present at the trial of Mykhailo Osadchyi and Myroslava Zvarychevska in Lviv.
 During the trial of the Horyn brothers, she threw them flowers.
 Together with Ivan Drach, she appealed to the editorial office of the magazine "Zhovten" (now "Dzvin") and to the Lviv writers with a proposal to speak out in defence of the arrested.
 The writers did not dare to protest, but filed a lawsuit with the request to admit Bohdan Horyn on bail as the youngest of arrested.
 These efforts did not influence the trials, although they influenced the morale of Ukrainian dissidents at the time.

 In May 1966, in the National Writers' Union of Ukraine, where the "nationalist outlaws" were labelled, a part of the youth held the ovation of Kostenko, who defended her position and defended Ivan Svitlichny, Opanas Zalyvaha, Myhajlo Kosiv and Bohdan Horyn.
 In 1967 Omeljan Pritsak nominated Kostenko and Ivan Drach for the Nobel Prize in Literature along with the older Ukrainian poet and politician Pavlo Tychyna.

+As of 2025, it appeared that among the nominees submitted from 1901 to 1974 – publicly available due to 50-year secrecy period, Lina Kostenko is one of only the four living.

 In 1968, she wrote letters in defence of Viacheslav Chornovil in response to the defamation against him in the newspaper "Literary Ukraine."
 After that, the name of Lina Kostenko was not mentioned in the Soviet press for many years.
 She worked "in the drawer", knowing that her works were not going to be published.

 In 1973 Lina Kostenko was blacklisted by Secretary of the Central Committee on Ideology of the Communist Party of Ukraine Valentyn Malanchuk.
 Only in 1977, after the departure of Malanchuk, was her collection of poems On the Banks of the Eternal River published, and in 1979, under a special decree of the Presidium of the Socialist-Revolutionary Guard, one of her greatest works was published, a historical novel in the verses Marusia Churai (about a 17th-century Ukrainian folk singer) which had stagnated with recognition for 6 years.
 She was awarded the Taras Shevchenko National Prize of the Ukrainian SSR in 1987.

 Kostenko also wrote collections of poems Originality (1980) and Garden of Unthawed Sculptures (1987), a collection of poems for children, titled The Lilac King (1987).